swillasnomads/Blog/content/posts/Jan17-24_Fernie.md

 And since the day was so beautiful we had to stop for a pitcher of beer at the Lost Boys lodge at the top of the mountain, and yes I said we, I was forced to also drink some beer, in honour of my father's bday, and yes, I regret it.

-{{< figure src="/img/Jan17-24/dad_sam_squat.jpg" >}}
+{{< youtube fHw6pXPARy8 >}}
 &nbsp;
-&nbsp;

 The day was warmly concluded with a soak in the hottub where Nolan peer pressured almost everyone into jumping in the snow at some point or another, where we repeatedly saw how hard packed the snow really was.
 Needless to say, my dad’s snow angel didn’t really come out.
 We concluded the day with a stop at the Fernie Brewery (Do you see a trend emerging in our pit stops yet?).
 It was an activity filled day.

+{{< figure src="/img/Jan17-24/dad_sam_squat.jpg" >}}
+&nbsp;
+&nbsp;

 #### January 20th: Extreme Cross Country Skiing - a story